Traditional Easter Meals and the Wines That Pair with Them

 However, when researching ideas for an article on pairing wine with Easter dinner, I got curious about the culinary traditions that surround this holiday.

 Of course, just like any religious feast, foods eaten are symbolic of the day.
-According to The Lutheran Witness, Easter dinner is the richest holiday in Christian meaning with almost everything on a traditional table representative of Jesus Christ, His sacrifice, resurrection, and new life.
+According to The Lutheran Witness, Easter dinner is the richest holiday in the Christian faith with almost everything on a traditional table representative of Jesus Christ, His sacrifice, resurrection, and new life.

 Eggs

 The Jerusalem Post writes that eggs denote the circle of life and are very popular to serve during both Christian and Jewish festivals.
-With meaning steeped in resurrection and rebirth, this is why and how the Easter egg came to be: hard boiled and died bright colours historically, and later, in the 19th century, chocolate eggs appeared as an extra special treat after the restrictive, 40-day lent.
+With meaning steeped in resurrection and rebirth, this is why and how the Easter egg came to be: for centuries eggs have been hard boiled and died bright colours for the festive occasion.
+Later, in the 19th century, chocolate eggs appeared as an extra special treat after the restrictive, 40-day lent.

 Additionally, observant households may choose to bake hardboiled eggs into bread or serve various types of eggs as appetizers before the big meal.